 - Ask for help if you feel down.
 Talk with a mental health counselor, support group, member of the clergy, friend or family member.

 - Take your medicine even when you feel good.
 Ask your doctor if you need aspirin to help prevent a heart attack or stroke.
-Tell your doctor if you cannot afford your medicine or if you have side effects.
+Tell your doctor if you cannot afford your medicine or have side effects.

 - Check your feet every day for cuts, blisters, red spots, and swelling.
 Call your doctor right away about sores that don't heal.

 - Brush your teeth and floss every day.
 This can help you avoid problems with your mouth, teeth, and gums.